coreinteraction-spring2016-a2/lab/week-1-notes.md

 The `hover` pseudo-class selects elements currently under the user's cursor.
 The `active` pseudo-class selects elements currently being clicked on.
 Using these pseudo-classes is key in making a page feel dynamic.

 **Basic properties**
-Here's a rule which uses a number of basic CSS properties.
+Here's a rule which uses a number of basic CSS properties:
 ```css
 .my-test-class {
   font-family: Helvetica, Arial, sans-serif;